 On the road to recovery, patients who are Medically Complex may require additional treatments including dialysis, nutritional services, and IV therapy.

-Our clinical staff are highly trained in infection control and prevention, and we have a full time Infection Prevention Nurse on staff.
-We closely follow CDC guidelines and best practice recommendations to prevent the introduction of new or recurrent infection.
+Our clinical staff is highly trained in infection control and prevention, and we have a full-time Infection Prevention Nurse on staff.
+We closely follow CDC guidelines and best practice recommendations to prevent the introduction of new or recurrent infections.
 Acuity Specialty Hospital is fully equipped to manage patient isolation needs including airborne isolation.
-Each patient, regardless of reason for admission, is placed on contact isolation for at least the first few days of their stay at Acuity while they are evaluated by the Infection Prevention team.
+Each patient, regardless of the reason for admission, is placed on contact isolation for at least the first few days of their stay at Acuity while they are evaluated by the Infection Prevention team.
 Patients and families are educated regarding hand hygiene, isolation, and other interventions designed to reduce the risk of infection.
 These practices help to protect all patients, staff, and families.

 Quality & Safety

 Our Quality Policy: As an ethical provider in the healthcare continuum, the mission of Acuity Specialty Hospital is to deliver effective, efficient, holistic patient care with dignity and compassion.
 AHNJ’s vision is to become the regional industry leader for excellence in providing patient care and driving superior outcomes, while meeting financial goals for cost-effective care.
 AHNJ’s guiding principles are: Integrity first, service before self, and excellence in all we do.